dell-cloud-marketplace/docker-varnish/README.md

     Via: 1.1 varnish
     Connection: keep-alive

 The key [varnish http fields](https://www.varnish-cache.org/docs/2.1/faq/http.html) are **X-Varnish:** which contains both the ID of the current request and the ID of the request that populated the cache and **Age:** which is the amount of time in seconds that the current cache has been served.
-If the Age is 0 on the second curl command varnish is not caching the site.
+If the Age is 0 on the second curl command varnish is not caching or has just cached the site.

 ##Test the performance of Varnish